athapar9/CSC_480/README.md

 Poornima Godavarthy, Katy Hosokawa, Nidhi Raviprasad, and Ananya Thapar

+### Dataset Used
+The Fashion Product Images Dataset includes all images used for this project and a labeled csv file - https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset/data

 ### How to develop locally

 1. git clone this repository

-2. Make sure the following files are included - ai_personal_stylist.py, styles.csv, and the images folder with images 1163.jpg to 600.jpg
+2. Make sure the following files are included - ai_personal_stylist.py, styles.csv, and the images folder with images 1163.jpg to 600.jpg.

 3. Install dependencies - Pillow >= 2.0 and Tensorflow = 2.15.
 We reccommend running the following commands: pip install Pillow and pip install Tensorflow.